virtual-labs/engineers-forum/hosting-engineer-role.md

 College Name(Institute Name): Update from the R0 file (which is given in the request for hosting issue) Double check college name as analytics is depended on it

-The following are the supported institutes and their ids (to be given in the URL along with the lab id.
+The following are the supported institutes and their ids (to be given in the lab id.
 Ex:- cse01-iiith)

 #### Institute Names and their Id’s: